Arsh1213/getting_started_with_javascript/Chapters/8_glimpse_of_clientside_javascript.md

       var title = elt.getElementsByClassName("handle")[0];
     // When the element is clicked, reveal the rest of the content that was hidden initially title.onclick = function() {
+      /*
+      This if-else block controls the toggle effect - observe it carefully to understand the role of each line of code.
+      */
         if (elt.className == "reveal") {
           elt.className = "revealed";
           }